University of Virginia: Rankings

-As of the 2023 rankings, U.S. News & World Report ranks UVA's undergraduate programs 24th among national universities overall.
-Its undergraduate business school, McIntire, is ranked 4th (and 1st among public universities) in the United States by the UK-based business school website Poets & Quants as of 2023.
+As of the 2026 rankings, U.S. News & World Report ranks UVA's undergraduate programs 26th among national universities overall, tied with University of North Carolina Chapel Hill.
+Its undergraduate business school, McIntire, is ranked 2nd (and 1st among public universities) in the United States by the UK-based business school website Poets & Quants as of 2026.
 In its (most recent as of 2024) undergraduate business school rankings of 2016, Bloomberg BusinessWeek ranked the McIntire School of Commerce, UVA's undergraduate business program, 5th overall and 2nd among public universities.
 In its 2024 ranking, Bloomberg.com ranks UVA as the #3 business school in the nation and 1st among public universities.

 U.S. News & World Reports 2024 rankings placed its law school fourth-best overall and 1st among public universities, its graduate Darden School of Business 10th nationally, the medical school 30th overall in the "Research" category, and the engineering school tied for 37th overall.
 The School of Education was ranked 8th in the nation.
 The specialization in special education, as well as in curriculum and instruction, were both ranked 4th in the nation.
 In the 2022 Academic Ranking of World Universities, the School of Education was ranked 8th in the world.

-Washington Monthly ranked UVA 37th in its 2024 ranking of national universities based on its contribution to the public good, as measured by social mobility, research, and promoting good public service.
+Washington Monthly ranked UVA 113th in its 2025 national ranking of universities based on its contribution to the public good, as measured by social mobility, research, and promoting good public service.